viktorbezdek/awesome-github-projects/README.md

 ## Jupyter Notebook

+- [roboflow/notebooks](https://github.com/roboflow/notebooks) - Examples and tutorials on using SOTA computer vision models and techniques.
+Learn everything from old-school ResNet, through YOLO and object-detection transformers like DETR, to the latest models like
 - [DataTalksClub/mlops-zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) - Free MLOps course from DataTalks.Club
 - [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Meta Llama3 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
 Supports default & custom datasets for applications such as summarization and Q&A. Supporting a
 - [mshumer/gpt-prompt-engineer](https://github.com/mshumer/gpt-prompt-engineer) -